BiagioFesta/pedibus-challenge-for/README.md

 is *GSL* (GNU Scientific Library).
 Check how to get it for your distribution.

-Moreover the following commands can be used on distributions:
+By the way the following commands can be used on distributions:

 ### Ubuntu (16.04 and 16.10)
 In order to compile the software on this distribution, open your terminal